Illy (rapper): 2016–2021: Two Degrees and The Space Between

 On 22 May 2020, Australian radio station Triple J premiered a new song by Illy titled "Parmas In June", created as part of a COVID-19 self-isolation musical challenge nicknamed Quarantune.

 The Space Between was released in 2021.

-2022: return to Warner
+2022–present: Return to Warner and Good Life

-In October 2022, Illy resigned with Warner Music and released "Like You".
+In October 2022, Illy re-signed with Warner Music and released "Like You".
+This was followed in October 2023 by "Hopeless".

-Personal life

-In the early days of his career, Illy expressed his passion for his black VX Holden Commodore SS.

-In 2021, Illy posted a video to Twitter of the 70th floor infinity pool of Australia 108 rippling as the tower swayed in high winds, However it is unknown whether he resides within the building.